apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.stringToNumber.md

 globalization.stringToNumber
 ===========

 Parses a number formatted as a string according to the client's user preferences and returns the corresponding number.

     navigator.globalization.stringToNumber(string, successCallback, errorCallback, options);

 Description
 -----------

-It returns the number to the `successCallback` with a properties object as a parameter.
-That object should have a `value` property with a Number value.
+Returns the number to the `successCallback` with a `properties` object as a parameter.
+That object should have a `value` property with a `Number` value.

-If there is an error parsing the number string, then the `errorCallback` is invoked with a `GlobalizationError` object as a parameter.
-The expected code for this error is `GlobalizationError.PARSING\_ERROR`.
+If there is an error parsing the number string, then the `errorCallback` executes with a `GlobalizationError` object as a parameter.
+The error's expected code is `GlobalizationError.PARSING\_ERROR`.

-`options.type` can be 'decimal', 'percent', or 'currency'.
-The default options are `{type:'decimal'}`.
-The `options` parameter is optional.
+The `options` parameter is optional, and defaults to the following
+values:

+    {type:'decimal'}

+The `options.type` can be `decimal`, `percent`, or `currency`.

 Supported Platforms
 -------------------